-A maximum of 12 credit hours of comparable graduate level coursework from an accredited college or university may be transferred, with the consent of the academic adviser.
+A maximum of 9 credit hours of comparable graduate level coursework from an accredited college or university may be transferred, with the consent of the program director.
 Comparable is defined as courses that fulfill the requirements for the program to which the student will be enrolled.
 Courses considered for transfer must have a grade of B (not B-) or higher.